alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

 Among [models](https://llm.extractum.io/list/) require less than 4 or 8 GB VRAM, there are [not many](https://huggingface.co/models?pipeline_tag=text-generation&library=transformers.js&sort=trending) compatible with `Transformers.js`, and even fewer can be loaded and run without errors.

-Here's some model with acceptable responses:
+Here's some model with (more or less) acceptable responses:

 - Instruct (chat) models:

   - `OpenELM-270M-Instruct`
   - `Phi-3-mini-4k-instruct` and `Phi-3.5-mini-instruct` (extremely slow)
   - `Qwen2.5-0.5B-Instruct`, `Qwen2.5-1.5B-Instruct`, `Qwen2.5-Coder-0.5B-Instruct` and `Qwen2.5-Coder-1.5B-Instruct`
-  - `TinyLlama-1.1B-Chat-v1.0`
+  - `TinyLlama-1.1B-Chat-v1.0` (poorer response)

 - Non-instruct models (not using chat template):